 USA & Canada Phone Free

-Top 10 Ways to Use Social Media to Promote a Restaurant.
+New for 2017: Top 10 Ways to Use Social Media to Promote YOUR Restaurant.

 1. Create a Fan Page on Facebook: Creating a separate Facebook page solely for your restaurant is extremely important.
 Did you know that 51% of people who responded to a social media survey said they are more likely to buy something for “many” or “a few” brands that they have become fans of on Facebook?* Having a fan page that customers can “like” on Facebook can lead to brand recognition and loyalty.
 Give your Facebook fans incentives to “like” your page by offering Facebook-fan only offers and discounts!